Bobby Witt Jr. Player Props: Royals vs. Red Sox

-The Kansas City Royals, including Bobby Witt Jr. and his .767 slugging percentage over his past 10 games, battle starting pitcher Brayan Bello and the Boston Red Sox at Fenway Park, Monday at 7:10 PM ET.
+The Kansas City Royals, including Bobby Witt Jr. (.419 batting average in his past 10 games), take on starting pitcher Kutter Crawford and the Boston Red Sox at Fenway Park, Tuesday at 7:10 PM ET.

-He had a hitless performance in his last game (0-for-3 with an RBI) against the Phillies.
+He had a one-hit showing in his last game (1-for-3) against the Red Sox.

 Bobby Witt Jr. Game Info & Props vs. the Red Sox